 What is actually delivered to me when the production is finished?

 Audio files in whatever formats are agreed upon.
 Usually we deliver 192kbps MP3s, but we can do WAV, AIFF or potentially some other formats upon request.
-Most of our projects are managed through Author's Republic or ACX, so we upload MP3s to the project site and it's all taken care of from there.
+Most of our projects are managed through a distribution service like ACX, CD Baby, or Authors Republic, so we upload MP3s to the project site and it's all taken care of from there.

 Do you have any restrictions on what kind of books you'll produce?

 Unfortunately, yes.
-We won't do any of these:
+We usually won't do any of these: